md5dalton/easybank/README.md

 ## Acknowledgments

 - [Coder Coder](https://www.youtube.com/c/TheCoderCoder) Has a very helpful [practical tutorial](https://www.youtube.com/c/TheCoderCoder) for beginners in HTML, CSS, JS.
-I followed along on another project and decided to implement this one the way I was confortable with.
+I decided to follow similar webflow on this project but with a few adjustments to my liking.